Veterinary Technology

 • High school diploma, GED certificate, or equivalent required.

-• Completion of MTH 95, its equivalent or higher with a letter grade of "C" or better.
+• Completion of MTH 95 or its equivalent with a letter grade of "C" or better.

-• Completion of CH 104, its equivalent or higher with a letter grade of "C" or better.
+• Completion of CH 104 or its equivalent with a letter grade of "C" or better.

-• Completion of BI 112, its equivalent or higher with a letter grade of "C" or better.
+• Completion of BI 112 or BI 211 or their equivalent with a letter grade of "C" or better.

-• Completion of MP 111, its equivalent or higher with a letter grade of "C" or better.
+• Completion of MP 111 or its equivalent with a letter grade of "C" or better.

 • The Veterinary Technology program is a closed entry program with limited enrollment.
 Completing admission requirements and applying to the program does not guarantee admission.
-Admission to the first year of the program is based on high school and college grades, meeting the above program prerequisites, completion of required observation hours with a veterinarian, a letter of recommendation, and an interview.
+Admission to the first year of the program is based on high school and college grades, completing the program prerequisites, completion of required observation hours, a letter of recommendation, and an interview.

 Academic Requirements